 Answered By: Colin Magee

-Last Updated: Jul 31, 2023 Views: 235
+Last Updated: Jul 31, 2024 Views: 336

 ProQuest

 Today you're going to do some searching using the library's ProQuest database.
-ProQuest is the library's largest database, and is used for doing scholarly research.
+ProQuest is the library's largest database, and it is used for doing scholarly research.
 It's kind of tricky to get the hang of, so today we'll look at some search strategies and how to filter your search results to get the information that you need.

-"Current Students" page of the MCC website, with the tile for "Library" highlighted.
+Screenshot of the Current Students page of the MCC website, highlighting the "Library" tile

 From Current Students, go to "Library."